sillsdev/TheCombine/docs/deploy/README.md

 The `check_cert.py` will print the expiration timestamp for _The Combine's_ TLS certificate.

-- if using the Docker image

-- open a terminal window and run if the Docker image is not already started:
+- if using the Docker image, open a terminal window and run:

   ```console
   docker run -it -v nuc-config:/config public.ecr.aws/thecombine/combine_deploy:latest